qctrl/back-end-challenge/.github/README.md

 ### Requirements

 1. Create a new GitHub repository under your account which will contain your solution.
-This new repository should **not** be a fork this repository and should **not** make reference to "Q-CTRL" in the repository name, description or code.
+This new repository should **not** be a fork of this repository and should **not** make reference to "Q-CTRL" in the repository name, description or code.
 1. In your new repository, create a new service using the Python web framework of your choice (e.g. [Django](https://www.djangoproject.com/), [Flask](https://palletsprojects.com/p/flask/), [FastAPI](https://fastapi.tiangolo.com/), etc.).
 1. All dependencies should be captured in a `requirements.txt` file at the root of the repository.
 1. The service should expose a GraphQL endpoint at `/graphql`.